WWNT

 WWNT is a Spanish language formatted broadcast radio station licensed to Winston-Salem, North Carolina, United States, serving Winston-Salem and Forsyth County, North Carolina.
 WWNT is owned by Delmarva Educational Association.
 As of August 1, 2018, WWNT is silent.

 History

 1947 sign-on

-The station began as WTOB, a 1,000-watt daytimer in 1947 on 710 kHz and licensed to Winston-Salem.
+The station began as WTOB (stands for World's Tobacco Capital), a 1,000-watt daytimer on April 22, 1947 on 710 kHz and licensed to Winston-Salem.
+WTOB began as an affiliate of the Mutual Broadcasting System.

 1950s-1970s: Top 40 days

 By 1955, WTOB had moved to 1380 kHz and upgraded from a daytime to a full-time station with 5,000 watts days and 1,000 watts night.
 It also had a sister television station: WTOB-TV, which operated from 1953 to 1957.

 WTOB was a Top 40 station during the 1950s, 1960s and 1970s.
 George Lee was one of "The Good Guys".
 Other popular DJs were Dick Bennick, The Flying Dutchman, and Rick Dees, who worked at WTOB, WCOG and WKIX when the stations were owned by Southern Broadcasting.

 Shortly after his retirement in 2015 from WEGO, a Winston-Salem Journal story said that when Smith Patterson went to work at WTOB, his name was the same as John Johnson and he was told not to use that name.
 Several days later, he got behind a Patterson Smith oil truck and decided on the name he would use through his 45-year career.